wavefrontHQ/docs/pages/doc/tutorial_getting_started_v2.md

 ## Review Sample Dashboards and Metrics

-Your Wavefront instance includes tutorial and tour dashboards that we built using the sample metrics.
+Your Wavefront instance includes tutorial and tour dashboards that we built using sample metrics.
 Let's have a look at a tutorial dashboard.

 <table style="width: 100%;">
 <tbody>